upgini/mle-bench/README.md

 This is a fork of [MLE-bench](https://github.com/openai/mle-bench) that compares agent performance on tabular data.
 It uses exactly the same setup and differs just in the leaderboard view.
 We focus on tabular tasks and use normalized score instead of medal percentage to compare differently scaled scores.
 The leaderboard is [recomputed](#ranking-across-competition-categories) upon updating submitted runs from OpenAI repo.

-### Tabular Leaderbord (Lite Split)
+### Tabular Leaderbord (Low Split)

-The table below summarizes the tabular competition rankings for the Lite complexity split.
+The table below summarizes the tabular competition rankings for the Low complexity split.

 | Agent | LLM(s) used | Date | [Normalized Score](#mean-normalized-score) | Any Medal (%) |
 | --- | --- | --- | --- | --- |